 level – the security compliance level.
 One of the following:

-0 = always use whatever the current Synergy default is
+0 = Always use the current Synergy default

 If encryption is enabled and the security compliance level is not specified with this method, the default is used.
 The security compliance level should be set to the same value on the xfNetLink machine as it is on the xfServerPlus machine.